filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/overview/index.md

 [Spacenet]({{< relref "networks/spacenet/details">}}) is an early builder testnet for Interplanetary Consensus, Mir, and Trantor focused on high throughput and low latency with smart contract capabilities.

+## Support

+The IPC team and community work mostly on Slack.
+Join the [Filecoin Slack workspace](https://filecoin.io/slack/) and meet us in the following channels:
+- `#ipc-help`, for any questions and as a general entry point to the world of IPC
+- `#ipc-announcements`, for relevant announcements related to the software and network
+- `#ipc-dev`, for development discussions
+- `#ipc-docs`, for documentation discussions